Seagate/cortx-motr/doc/dev/ldrr2/usecases/combined-task-list.rst

 :name: s3 and motr client gracefully recovers from errors of write
 :author: Nikita Danilov <nikita.danilov@seagate.com>
 :detail: if motr client cannot complete write in time (error or timeout) it
-         reports this to s3. s3 allocates new fid and repeats object creation in an alternative pool (2+2).
+         reports this to s3. s3 allocates new fid and repeats last write in an alternative pool (2+2). s3 records starting offset and new fid in object meta-data.
 If 2+2 creation fails, return error to s3 client.
-It can go to other healthy storage set if avaialble.
 See [q.object-cleanup].
+See [t.s3.io-error-write].
 :justification:
 :component: motr.client, motr.pool, s3
 :req: AD-10, AD-20